 You can use this quick and easy-to-use Non-Human Research Self-Certification Tool to satisfy the requirements for Non-Human Research Determination.

-This Self-Certification may satisfy requirements imposed by other organizations/institutions, sponsors or professional journals.
+This Self-Certification may not satisfy requirements imposed by other organizations/institutions, sponsors or professional journals.

 A full definition to “Human Subjects Research” and examples of studies which require IRB Review can be found under the following Rutgers IRB link: